johnnywagner/MnMSCC/README.md

 ```
 printGraphsFlag = 1
 ```
+→
 ### Sending the Generated Waveforms to Elektron's C6 Software
 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
+C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.
+For example:
-Because the monomachine only accepts 4 letter names for each .wav file with respect to it's DigiPRO machines, prefix numbers cannot be used to organize the samples for export to C6.
+**Cho**rdSample0**7**.wav would yield CHO7 as a display name on the Monomachine (and Machinedrum UW) Due to thisprefix numbers cannot be used to organize the samples for export to C6.
 To get around this, the program appends a fake modified date to each .wav file increased by 1 year per file.
 This allows you sort your folder by date modifed and drag them into C6 in an arbitrary order with out